zoekirsh/programming-univbasics-4-basic-hashes-lab-sfo01-seng-ft-111620/README.md

 end
 ```

-But this is not as common.
-It is common to think when creating a hash, we need to
+But we don't see this as often.

+When first learning to work with hashes, it is common to think we always need to
-assign it to a variable:
+assign it to a variable, so your solution might look like this:

 ```rb
 def new_hash